homeworkprod/weitersager/README.rst

 .. code:: http

-   Authorization: WTRSGR <a token of your choosing>
+   Authorization: Token <a token of your choosing>

 Example authorization header:

 .. code:: http

-   Authorization: WTRSGR e72CbijlYLqjaRIv0uMNBpgZKl397FEp-Y8PNEXn5vM
+   Authorization: Token e72CbijlYLqjaRIv0uMNBpgZKl397FEp-Y8PNEXn5vM

 Example HTTPie_ call with authorization header:

 .. code:: sh

-   $ http --json post :8080 Authorization:'WTRSGR e72CbijlYLqjaRIv0uMNBpgZKl397FEp-Y8PNEXn5vM' channel='#party' text='Oh yeah!'
+   $ http --json post :8080 Authorization:'Token e72CbijlYLqjaRIv0uMNBpgZKl397FEp-Y8PNEXn5vM' channel='#party' text='Oh yeah!'

 Note that Weitersager itself only uses unencrypted HTTP, so the API tokens are passed in the clear.
 That might suffice if you run it on the